 If you’re ready for a change, we promise there’s a meal planning service that can help you save time, money, lose weight, eat healthier, or expand your recipe repertoire.
 While each app is unique in its own way, most of these subscription services streamline meal planning, with others even offering shopping and ingredient delivery.
 This article will help you determine the best one for your situation.

 If you’re a seasoned meal planner, you may be wondering if an app or third party service is really necessary.
-The truth is, meal planning services can make a big difference to your lifestyle and your wallet.
+But even if you’re a meal planning guru, meal planning services can make a big difference to your lifestyle and your wallet.
 Here’s how:

 1. Save time